Preparing For Surgery

 Recovery at Home:

-- A special dressing will be placed over your incision and should remain in place for 7 days following surgery.
+- A special dressing will be placed over your incision and should remain in place for 7 days following surgery, unless otherwise specified by your surgeon.
 Following this, many patients are more comfortable with a light dressing over their incision if staples are used to close the incision.

 - It is important to elevate your leg following surgery to help reduce swelling.
-Remember to lie down several times during the day and elevate your leg on a pillow.
+The foot should not hang down for more than 5-10 minutes per hour for the first week after surgery.
+Elevate your leg on a pillow or a wedge that may be supplied by the hospital.

 - Things to watch for and call the office immediately if they should develop: